emily-yu/animelyrics/README.rst

-# animelyric
+# animelyrics
 -------------

 Description
 ~~~~~~~~~~~

-Animelyric is a python library for retrieving lyrics for anime songs
+Animelyrics is a python library for retrieving lyrics for anime songs
 from animelyrics dot com.

 Table of Contents